PilarczykM/Minimal_API/README.md

 The application will start, and you can access it using your web browser, API client or Swagger.

 ## Usage
-You can use your favorite API client (e.g., Postman or cURL) or a web browser to interact with the MinimalAPI application.
+You can use your favorite API client (e.g., Postman or cURL) or a web browser to interact with the Minimal_API application.
 Below, you'll find information on the available API endpoints and their usage.

 ## API Endpoints